-101. Campbell was researching a tax issue and found a favorable Tax Court opinion and an IRC Code Section that appears to answer the question.
+101) Campbell was researching a tax issue and found a favorable Tax Court opinion and an IRC Code Section that appears to answer the question.
 Is she finished with the research process?
 If so, why?
 If not, what must she do?

-Campbell is not finished.
+Answer: Campbell is not finished.
 Once the tax researcher has identified relevant authorities, she must make sure that the authorities are still valid and up to date.
 For court cases, a citator can be used to review the history of the case to find out, for example, whether it was subsequently appealed and overturned or and to identify subsequent cases that cite the case.
 Favorable citations strengthen a case, while unfavorable citations weaken the case.
 Citators can also be used to check the status of revenue rulings, revenue procedures, and other IRS pronouncements.
 Checking the status of the code is fairly simple: just locate the current version.

-102. Roddy was researching an issue and found a favorable Tax Court decision that addresses his issue.
+102) Roddy was researching an issue and found a favorable Tax Court decision that addresses his issue.
 He also determined that there was a nonacquiescence for the case.
 Who issued the nonacquiescence?
 What is it?
 What does it mean and how would it affect Roddy's reliance on the court case?

-Except for Supreme Court cases, whenever the IRS loses, it may issue an acquiescence or nonacquiescence as guidance for how the IRS intends to respond to the loss.
+Answer: Except for Supreme Court cases, whenever the IRS loses, it may issue an acquiescence or nonacquiescence as guidance for how the IRS intends to respond to the loss.
 An acquiescence indicates that the IRS has decided to "follow" the court's adverse ruling in the future - i.e., the IRS will no longer litigate this issue.
 A nonacquiescence has the exact opposite implications.
 A nonacquiescence alerts taxpayers that the IRS plans to continue to litigate this issue.
 Roddy can still rely on the favorable Tax Court case but should alert his client that the IRS has stated very clearly that it does not agree with the Tax Court opinion and will continue to litigate this issue.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Law Sources Topic: Tax Research 103.
-Raul was researching an issue and found two Tax Court decisions issued within 6 months of each other, one for a taxpayer residing in California and the other for a taxpayer residing in New York whose rulings were inconsistent.
+103) Raul was researching an issue and found two Tax Court decisions issued within 6 months of each other, one for a taxpayer residing in California and the other for a taxpayer residing in New York whose rulings were inconsistent.
 Raul knows that the federal tax law does not differ by state and the issue was exactly the same in both cases.
 Raul is confused because he thought that a basic judicial doctrine was that a court is supposed to rule consistently.
 Name and describe this judicial doctrine that requires judicial consistency and discuss why the Tax Court may have intentionally ruled inconsistently in this example.

-In rendering court decisions, all courts apply the judicial doctrine of stare decisis.
+Answer: In rendering court decisions, all courts apply the judicial doctrine of stare decisis.
 This doctrine means that a court will rule consistently with (a) its previous rulings (i.e., unless, due to evolving interpretations of the tax law over time, they decide to overturn an earlier decision) and (b) the rulings of higher courts with appellate jurisdiction (i.e., the courts their cases are appealed to).
 The implication of stare decisis is that a Circuit Court will abide by Supreme Court rulings and its own rulings, whereas a trial level court will abide by Supreme Court rulings, its respective Circuit Court's rulings, and its own rulings.
-For example, a district court in California would follow 9th Circuit and Supreme Court rulings as well as the court's own rulings.
+For example, a district court in California would follow 9th Circuit and Supreme Court rulings as well as the court's ov rulings.